pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 Two reasons:

-1. It's easy to make a polynomial give you something other than 1
+1. It's easy to multiply a polynomial by something
 2. It's easy to combine polynomials

-One way to do #1 is to multiply the polynomial by a number.
-It's like scaling a picture up or down, so the kind of number you would use is called a "scalar."
-Or, as you and I would say, "a number."
+Remember how I earlier said you could take a function that returns a 1 or a 0 and "multiply it by 15" to get it to return a 15 or a 0?
+It's easy to do this if your function happens to be a polynomial, because it's easy to multiply a polynomial by a number.
+It's like scaling a picture up or down, so if you see something being multiplied by, say, 3, you'll sometimes hear people call that 3 a "scalar," because 3 is the kind of number you can use to scale things.

 To multiply a polynomial by a number, you just multiply all its pieces by that number.